ReeseHatfield/wiki-info/README.md

 Simply run `cargo add wiki-info` to your rust project.
 See [crate page](https://crates.io/crates/wiki-info) for more details

+## Considerations:

+If you use this crate, please consider [donating to the Wikimedia Foundation](https://donate.wikimedia.org/wiki/Ways_to_Give)

 ## Examples:

 Getting a Page from the title